 What registries are involved in providing the function: Root Zone WHOIS database.

-Overlaps or interdependencies: None
+Overlaps or interdependencies: None.

 Delegation and Redelegation of a Country Code Top Level-Domain (ccTLD) (NTIA IANA Functions Contract: C.2.9.2.c)

 Description of the function: Assigning or re-assigning a manager (sponsoring organization) for a ccTLD registry (including IDN ccTLDs).
 IANA applies existing policy frameworks in processing requests related to the delegation and redelegation of a ccTLD, such as RFC 1591 Domain Name System Structure and Delegation, the Governmental Advisory Committee (GAC) Principles And Guidelines For The Delegation And Administration Of Country Code Top Level Domains, and any further clarification of these policies by interested and affected parties.
 If a policy framework does not exist to cover a specific instance, ICANN will consult with the interested and affected parties, relevant public authorities and governments on any recommendation that is not within or consistent with an existing policy framework.
 In making its recommendations, ICANN shall also take into account the relevant national frameworks and applicable laws of the jurisdiction that the TLD registry serves.